 - Videos and sound clips that everyone can comprehend

-What kind of support can you get as a teacher to increase the accessability in your teaching material
+What kind of support can you get as a teacher to increase the accessibility in your teaching material

-There is a lot to think about and luckily a lot of the university's systems have a built in support for accessability.
+There is a lot to think about and luckily a lot of the university's systems have a built in support for accessibility.

 Accessibility check in Canvas' text editor